marcinguy/fpicker-aflpp-android/README.md

 # WARNING: You can adjust all the paths other than /data/local/tmp/re.frida.server and /mnt/scratch/libandroid-shmem.so (otherwise you need to modify components)

+# INFO Initially used it with Frida 14, but it also works with latest Frida 16.
+Please use latest Frida version

 ## Install NDK

 make toolchain ie under $HOME/x86_64